indigo-iam/iam-website/content/en/docs/reference/configuration/jwk/_index.md

 linkTitle: "JSON Web Keys (JWK)"
 weight: 7
 ---

 JSON Web Key (JWK) is a JSON data structure that represents a single public key or a set of public keys.
 IAM uses private JWKs to sign tokens, and IAM clients use public JWKs to validate the tokens.
 A [JWK Generator][jwk-generator] can be used to generate new keys.

 ### Keystore Location

 JWKs are stored in a file that is called keystore.
 All the keys in this file will be used for validating the tokens.
 Keystore location is set using the `IAM_KEY_STORE_LOCATION` environment variable, e.g.:

 ```env
 IAM_KEY_STORE_LOCATION=file:///secrets/jwk/keystore.jwks
 ```

 ### Default Key ID (kid)

-If there are multiple JWKs in the keystore, `IAM_JWK_DEFAULT_KEY` environment variable can be set to choose the the key that signs the tokens, e.g.:
+If there are multiple JWKs in the keystore, `IAM_JWK_DEFAULT_KEY` environment variable can be set to choose the key that signs the tokens, e.g.:

 ```env
 IAM_JWK_DEFAULT_KEY=rsa2